 Best Kept Secrets of Optimal Learning

-The first step in accessing the mind’s ability is learning how to fully engage attention.
+The first step in accessing the mind’s ability is learning how to engage attention fully.
 This means creating attention-grabbing, long-lasting associations.
 The key is combining several elements.
-The more unusual the better.
-When we talk about different elements to enhance our ability to keep and recall information.
+The more unusual, the better.

 We enhance our memory when we add the following ingredients: